In most cases, you can treat shin splints with simple self-care steps:

 - Rest.
 Avoid activities that cause pain, swelling or discomfort — but don't give up all physical activity.
 While you're healing, try low-impact exercises, such as swimming, bicycling or water running.

-- Ice the affected area.
+- Ice.
 Apply ice packs to the affected shin for 15 to 20 minutes at a time, four to eight times a day for several days.
 To protect your skin, wrap the ice packs in a thin towel.

 - Take an over-the-counter pain reliever.
 Try ibuprofen (Advil, Motrin IB, others), naproxen sodium (Aleve) or acetaminophen (Tylenol, others) to reduce pain.

 Resume your usual activities gradually after your pain is gone.

 July 21, 2016